AspieSoft/go-ttlcache/readme.md

 var cache *ttlcache.Cache[string, interface{}]

 func main(){
-  cache = ttlcache.New[string, interface{}](2 * time.Hour)
+  // create a new cache with a time to live cache = ttlcache.New[string, interface{}](2 * time.Hour)

   // optional auto deletion interval (default: 1 hour)